-Power Transformer is always an essential part of electrical substation.
-It’s your responsibility to keep this active for 24/7.
-I already posted a couple of article about it.
-I request you to read some of it and learn more for a power transformer.
+Power Transformer is always an essential part of an electrical substation.
+It’s your responsibility to keep this active 24/7.
+I already posted a couple of articles about it.
+I request you to read some of it and learn more about a power transformer.

 What is Power Transformer Oil:

 Generally, the oil we use for the electrical power transformer insulation and cooling purpose is called the transformer oil or insulating oil.
 This oil used to collect through the partial distillation of crude petroleum.
 Now there are two main reasons for using this insulation oil in power transformers.